dalemusser/spot-python-dev-environ/README.md

 ## Install Virtual Environemnt Software for Python

 There are multiple ways to do python virtual environments.
-The Boston Dynamics documentation (<https://dev.bostondynamics.com/docs/python/quickstart>) uses *virtualenv*.
-For the purposes of working with VSCode and doing debugging, I found that I needed to use *venv*.
+The Boston Dynamics documentation (<https://dev.bostondynamics.com/docs/python/quickstart>) uses *virtualenv*. *env* is another alternative that is usually part of the standard python library.
+This documentation uses *virtualenv*.

+### Difference Between virtualenv and venv

+>venv is a package shipped with Python 3, which you can run using python3 -m venv (although for some reason some distros separate it out into a separate distro package, such as python3-venv on Ubuntu/Debian).
+It serves the same purpose as virtualenv, **but only has a subset of its features** (see a comparison here). virtualenv continues to be more popular than venv, especially since the former supports both Python 2 and 3.

 ### How to Install virtualenv